Sunday, November 6, 2022

 by Dean Wolfe, Prog dog Media [album released November 7, 2022]

-Rush is noticeably absent from the prog rock scene.
-After decades of heavy touring around the world and 19 studio albums the band called it quits in 2015, and recently with the passing of drummer Neil Peart any hopes of a reunion were dashed.
+Rush has been noticeably absent from the progressive rock scene.
+After decades of relentless touring and nineteen studio albums, the band called it quits in 2015.
+Then, with the passing of drummer Neil Peart, any realistic hopes of a reunion came to an end.

 Watch the interview with Signals HERE